AxeShare/axeshare.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 tags: about
 ---

+If you want to know my specifics, check my [CV][cv].

-I am a third year bioengineering undergraduate at Indian Institute of Technology, Kanpur.
+I am a third year bioengineering undergraduate at Indian [Institute of Technology, Kanpur][iitk].
 My hometown is New Delhi, one of the most lively cities you must have heard of.
 From there, I received my school education from [Army Public School, Dhaula Kuan][aps].
 Heck, even mentioning these names makes me feel wistful.
 My allegiance has always been with the use of technology for the greater good of humanity.
 Anyway, if I have something to present to you right here, it is my posts stacked up on the home page which are nothing but pristine creations of my own mental sentience.

-Moving on further, the subjects which I have mentioned down below are ginormous, all of them, and I am often unqualified to broach them up, but nevertheless, they broadly represent my academic inclination.
+Moving on further, the subjects which I have mentioned down below are ginormous, all of them, and I am often unqualified to talk about them, but nevertheless, they broadly represent my academic inclination.

 General Interests: